- J.D.New York University School of Law1997

 - B.A.Cornell University1994

-- Defended FCA and criminal false statement allegations against a Division I university following a well-publicized 2013 dawn raid by 54 agents of the FBI, U.S. Departments of Education and Housing and Urban Development, and Illinois State Police.
-After considerable work, the DOJ closed the investigation with no charges filed.
+- Defended FCA and criminal false statement allegations against a Division I university following a well-publicized 2013 dawn raid by 54 federal and state law enforcement agents.
+Advised university regarding communications, discussions with law enforcement, internal and external stakeholders, and internal investigation of the issues.
+After several years, the DOJ closed the investigation with no charges filed.

-- Defended three executives of a large Wall Street financial institution in a well-publicized trade secrets and non-solicitation lawsuit filed by their former employer.
+- Defended three executives of a large Wall Street financial institution in a nationally-publicized trade secrets and non-solicitation lawsuit filed by the executives’ former employer/financial institution.
+The case was litigated in both the Illinois Chancery Court and FINRA.
+The allegations were not sustained.

-- On behalf of a board of directors, led a team that investigated numerous code of conduct complaints against the CEO of a large hospital, including conflicts of interest and other allegations.
+- Retained by a board of directors to investigate numerous code of conduct complaints against the CEO of a large hospital, including conflicts of interest and other allegations.

-- Investigated a head of HR for numerous alleged code of conduct breaches.
+- On behalf of a large corporation, investigated the company's Deputy Chief of Human Resources for numerous alleged code of conduct breaches.

 - Assistant United States Attorney, Northern District of Illinois, 1999 – 2002 (Recipient of Special Service Award 2000 and 2001)